OpenMDAO/OpenMDAO-Framework/docs/tutorials/geometry/doe_geometry.rst

 of experiments (DOE).
 This tutorial will dynamically show how the design of a simple jet engine nozzle can be varied as part of a DOE.

-The geometry of the nozzle modeled here is a very simple axisymetric plug nozzle with a very course physical discrtization.
-It's parametrized using a axisymetric bspline based free-form-deformation method, and keeping the overall number of surface points small helps keep things running more quickly for this tutorial.
-If you wanted to do real analysis you would certainly use a much finer discritization, but this works fine to demonstrate how to work with geometry in OpenMDAO.
+The geometry of the nozzle modeled here is a very simple axisymmetric plug nozzle with a very course physical discretization.
+It's parameterized using a axisymmetric B-spline based free-form-deformation method, and keeping the overall number of surface points small helps keep things running more quickly for this tutorial.
+If you wanted to do real analysis you would certainly use a much finer discretization, but this works fine to demonstrate how to work with geometry in OpenMDAO.

-The nozzle is split into the plug and the cowl, each with it's own control variables.
-The plug has 10 control points aranged axialy from the back to front that deform the radius and axial location discrete geometry points around that axial location.
-So for the plug, each control point yeilds two design
+The nozzle is split into the plug and the cowl, each with its own control variables.
+The plug has 10 control points arranged axially from the back to front that deform the radius and axial location discrete geometry points around that axial location.
+So for the plug, each control point yields two design
 variables: axial location and radius.
-Overall that is 20 design variables for the plug.
+Overall there are 20 design variables for the plug.

-The cowl is parameterized by two separate b-splines: one for the thickness of the cowl and one for the radius of the cowl centerline.
-So the cowl has two sets of 10 control points, spaced axialy from back to front, which combine to define it's geometry.
-The centerline parameterization works just like that of the plug, where you can contrl the axial location and the radius.
+The cowl is parameterized by two separate B-splines: one for the thickness of the cowl and one for the radius of the cowl centerline.
+So the cowl has two sets of 10 control points, spaced axially from back to front, which combine to define its geometry.
+The centerline parameterization works just like that of the plug, where you can control the axial location and the radius.
 The thickness control only has a single dimension.
-Ovearll, that give 30 design variables for the cowl.
+Overall, there are 30 design variables for the cowl.

 .. note:: This tutorial will be done in the OpenMDAO GUI.
-In addition, a script version of this tutorial can be downloaded
+In addition, a script version of this tutorial is available in the file ``examples/openmdao.examples.nozzle_geometry_doe/openmdao/examples/nozzle_geometry_doe/test/test_nozzle_geometry_doe.py`` .
-  `here <../../../examples/openmdao.examples.nozzle_geometry_doe/openmdao/examples/nozzle_geometry_doe/testtest_nozzle_geometry_doe.py>`_

 Start by creating a new project in the GUI.
 We'll name it `DOE Geometry Tutorial`.
 As in the overview tutorial, first, you should